-1.5.4.3 Jitter Attenuator (Ask a Question)
+1.5.4.2 Jitter Attenuator

 All transmit PLLs support a jitter-attenuator option.
 The jitter attenuator is used to track the data rate of any noisy reference clock with a clean input reference clock to provide a 0 ppm offset from the noisy reference clock while providing a jitter-cleaned output.
 It is used in designs requiring loop-timing where the recovered clock is used as the transmit clock requiring low jitter performance.
 This is used in applications such as Synchronous Ethernet (SyncE) providing low jitter synchronization to an Ethernet network.
 The following figure illustrates the application using jitter attenuation.